openharmony/docs/en/application-dev/reference/apis/js-apis-radio.md

 off\(type: 'imsRegStateChange', slotId: number, imsType: ImsServiceType, callback?: Callback\<ImsRegInfo\>\): void

-Disables listening for **imsRegStateChange** events.
+Disables listening for **imsRegStateChange** events of the SIM card in the specified slot.
 This API uses an asynchronous callback to return the result.

 **System API**: This is a system API.